Anbeeld/ACAI/docs/analysis.md

 - computes desired starbase cap from pops, systems, tech, traditions, and `ap_grasp_the_void`
 - caps desired total by owned systems
 - computes role targets with fixed formulas:
-  - shipyards start at 1 and gain +1 per 10 points of desired starbase limit once the limit reaches 11
+  - shipyards start at 1 and gain +1 for every 10 points of desired starbase limit beyond 1 (so shipyard count = 1 + floor((limit - 1) / 10) once the limit reaches 11)
-  - trading hubs start at 2 and gain +1 per 4 points of desired starbase limit once the limit reaches 7
+  - trading hubs start at 2 and gain +1 each time the remaining limit can absorb a subtraction of 4 (starting from limit >= 7, so trading hub count = 2 + number of iterations subtracting 4 while remaining >= 7)
   - anchorages absorb the remainder or any excess role assignments
 - stores role flags on the system star, not on the starbase object itself